 Step 1: Pre-Migration Assessment

-Before starting, assess your database for compatibility issues:
+Before starting your Access to SQL Server migration, assess your database for compatibility issues:

 Check Database Size